Schoolhouse of Wonder COVID-19 Precautions: Fall and Winter 2021

 - All staff and campers will complete a Daily Health Screening for COVID-19.

-- Our camp group sizes are reduced to a maximum of 15 campers.
+- Our camp group sizes are limited to a maximum of 24 participants, although they are usually smaller.

 - Camp groups will not be combined.

 - Activities and games will avoid sustained close contact.

 - Frequent hand-washing or sanitizing will be expected of campers and staff, including before eating.